css-materials/course-site/content/setup/git/git-with-rstudio/index.md

+Complete the workflow below to verify that everything works as expected.
+Please, complete it AFTER you have:
-Complete the steps below AFTER you have [Installed Git](/setup/git/git/) (only if you are working with R/RStudio locally) and [Configured Git](/setup/git/git-configure/) (for both local and Workbench options) to verify that everything works as expected.
-If you are not sure, begin by reading [Start here: Software Options](/setup/_index.md/).
+*[Installed Git](/setup/git/git/) (this shoulde be done only if you are working with R/RStudio locally), and *[Configured Git](/setup/git/git-configure/) (this must be done for both local and Workbench options)

+If you are not sure, begin by reading [START HERE: Software Options](/setup/).

 ## Step 1: Make sure RStudio can find Git